Madaniya Member Organisations

 Syrian American Council

-SAC’s Vision is to be the leading grassroots Syrian-American organization advocating for freedom and secular democracy in Syria.
-It's mission is to empower the Syrian-American community to organize and advocate for a free, democratic, secular and pluralistic Syria through American support.
+SAC aims to be the top grassroots Syrian-American organization promoting freedom and secular democracy in Syria, empowering the community to advocate for a free, democratic, and pluralistic nation with American support.

 -